 Combat trains are task-organized, organic logistical support elements that provide critical logistics support to their units in forward areas.
 Ideally, LAR battalion combat trains are kept as small as possible and are positioned to move in trace of the supported unit while remaining under the security of that unit to the highest degree possible.
 All combat trains possess sufficient firepower and communications equipment to operate independently for extended periods of time.
-Based on the logistical requirements of current or future operations, the battalion selects the appropriate size of combat train might include a security team and logistics vehicles (e.g., two heavy machine gun HMMWVs and three to four MTVRs) carrying supply Classes I, III, and V. Conversely, a larger battalion combat train might include an ambulance, a radio re-transmission team (i.e., two communications vehicles), a field mess vehicle, a maintenance contact team vehicle, other cargo vehicles, replacement vehicles, or recovery assets.
+Based on the logistical requirements of current or future operations, the battalion selects the appropriate size of combat train required and configures it to sustain operations.
+For example, a small LAR battalion combat train might include a security team and logistics vehicles (e.g., two heavy machine gun HMMWVs and three to four MTVRs) carrying supply Classes I, III, and V. Conversely, a larger battalion combat train might include an ambulance, a radio re-transmission team (i.e., two communications vehicles), a field mess vehicle, a maintenance contact team vehicle, other cargo vehicles, replacement vehicles, or recovery assets.
 The LAR battalion's combat trains possess their own firepower, employing the H&S company's organic logistics vehicles and heavy machine gun vehicles.